Set up Accounts payable invoice matching validation

-This recording uses the USMF demo company.
-The accounts payable manager or accounting manager role would perform these steps.
 Before you begin, make sure that the Invoice matching configuration key is selected.
 If your legal entity tracks expenses, such as freight, by using charges, make sure that the Charges configuration key is selected.
 Accounts payable invoice matching is the process of matching vendor invoice, purchase order, and product receipt information.
 Differences among these documents are called matching discrepancies.
 Matching discrepancies are compared with the tolerances that are specified.
-If a matching discrepancy exceeds the tolerance percentage or amount, match variance icons are displayed in the Vendor invoice form and in the Invoice matching details form.
+If a matching discrepancy exceeds the tolerance percentage or amount, match variance icons are displayed on the Vendor invoice page and the Invoice matching details page.

 - Go to Accounts payable > Setup > Accounts payable parameters.

-- Check or uncheck the Enable invoice matching validation checkbox.
+- Select or clear the Enable invoice matching validation check box.

 - In the Automatically update invoice header match status field, select whether matching will be performed automatically during invoice data entry by the system.
 The recommended setting is Yes, unless you are experiencing data entry performance concerns.
 Disabling automatic updates may enable faster system performance because the invoice matching validation will be bypassed during data entry.
 The data entry clerk will need to manually update the invoice’s match status to see the invoice matching validation results when this is set to No.

-- Check or uncheck the Match invoice totals checkbox to match actual invoice totals with expected totals.
+- Select or clear the Match invoice totals check box to match actual invoice totals with expected totals.

 - Select whether an icon is displayed if a discrepancy for invoice matching exceeds the tolerance.
 You can select to display the icon when a positive discrepancy exceeds the tolerance, or when either a positive or a negative discrepancy exceeds the tolerance.